 Promote a sense of community

-Baby Steps: Ages 3 months - 14 months
+Baby Steps: Ages Infants starting at 3 months old

 The Baby Steps Program provides a warm, nurturing environment for this precious time in your child' life.
 The children follow their own sleep and feeding schedules.
 All programming is developmentally appropriate.
 The teachers provide nurturing, sensory experiences and physical contact through holding, rocking, talking and singing.

 Beginning Steps: Ages Toddlers

 Beginning Steps program is a well-balanced nurturing class embracing each child in an environment that revolves around their success in separation and independence.
 The children, in this program, take gradual steps towards group living.
 The Beginning Steps program emphasizes social development and cognitive development through sensory and large motor exploration.
 We integrate Jewish values, holidays and experiences throughout the program.
 (Available only at Beth Hillel)

 Two Year Old Program: Age 2 years old by September 1st